Overview

 Key Facts

-• Hepatitis B vaccine and hepatitis B birth dose is the mainstay of hepatitis B prevention.
+- Hepatitis B can be prevented by vaccine and hepatitis B birth dose is the mainstay of hepatitis B prevention.

 Epidemiology